 Photo courtesy of VisitBritain/ Pawel Libera

 Access New Business was appointed by VisitEngland (November 2014) to help deliver the second stage of the EU-funded Access For All programme.
-We have audited and advised 56 businesses across seven destinations in advance of their participation in a short break marketing campaign.
-The campaign was launched, online and via the Express newspapers, on Sunday 13th September 2015.
+We audited and advised 56 businesses across seven destinations in advance of their participation in a short break marketing campaign.
+The campaign was launched, online and via the Express newspapers, in September 2015.

 We are currently working with Visit Scotland, contributing to its initiative ‘Accessible Tourism – Unlocking the Potential’, which aims to ensure that Scotland is accessible to all.